 The UCC Transitional Delegated Act establishes transitional rules for operators and customs authorities pending the upgrading or the development of the relevant IT systems to create a fully electronic customs environment.

-Annex 12 of the UCC Transitional Delegated Act has been corrected by a Commission Delegated Regulation was published in the Official Journal (L121) on 11 May 2016.
+Annex 12 of the UCC Transitional Delegated Act has been corrected by a Commission Delegated Regulation which was published in the Official Journal (L121) on 11 May 2016.

-The Work Programme relates to the development and deployment of the electronic systems provided for in the UCC and is closely linked to the UCC Transitional Delegated Act.
+The UCC Work Programme relates to the development and deployment of the electronic systems provided for in the UCC and is closely linked to the UCC Transitional Delegated Act.